Nyanjah/Chip8/README.md

 # CHIP-8 Emulator in Rust

 This repo contains a CHIP-8 emulator implemented in Rust, a project I started to get into emulating low level hardware and it seemed like a great excuse to learn the Rust programming language.
+I'd reccomend anyone who want's to get into emulation to give it a shot because It was really fun to work on and I learned a lot about how the CPU operates in older hardware.
 The program is designed to emulate the CPU and I/O of the CHIP-8 system, including graphics rendering and sound integration, utilizing modern Rust practices and libraries.
 It runs in the terminal and includes logging for each instruction being executed on the CPU as wella as a display to see the ROM being played.
 Windows, Mac, and Linux are all supported.